pyg-team/pytorch_geometric/docs/source/tutorial/dist_GLT.rst

-GLT Distributed Training
+Distributed Training Using GraphLearn-for-Pytorch
 ========================

-In many real-world applications, it's often infeasible to train GNNs on large graphs using a single machine.
-GLT is a distributed python library that supports efficient distributed GNN training across multiple machines based on the PyTorch.
+In many real-world applications, it's often infeasible to train GNNs on large graphs using a single machine. `GraphLearn-for-Pytorch(GLT) <https://github.com/alibaba/graphlearn-for-pytorch>`__ is a python library that supports efficient distributed GNN training across multiple machines based on the PyTorch.
+GLT leverages GPUs to accelerate graph sampling and utilizes UVA and GPU caches to reduce the data conversion and transferring costs during graph sampling and model training.
+Most of GLT's APIs are compatible with PyG, thus with only a few lines of modification, a single-node PyG training script can be scaled to distributed training using GLT.
-GLT adopts the DDP mode of PyTorch for distributed parallel training, and distributes the graph data and graph-based computations across a collection of computation resources to scale out the process of GNN training.

-In GLT, distributed sampling and training processes can be completely decoupled and deployed on different computation resources.
-Such flexible deployment of GLT's distributed training can achieve more efficient resource allocation and load balancing, as the workloads and required computing resources corresponding to sampling and training are usually not aligned.

-GLT can further accelerate neighbor sampling and feature collection with GPUs.
+GLT adopts PyTorch DDP for distributed parallel training, and distributes the graph data and graph-based computations across a collection of workers to scale out the processse of sampling and training.
+In GLT, the sampling and training processes are completely decoupled and can be flexibly deployed different physical nodes, which allow users to achieve more efficient resource allocation and better load balancing, expecially in the case that the required computing resources of sampling and training are not aligned.
+GLT can accelerate neighbor sampling and feature collection with GPUs.
-To minimize the network overhead incurred by remote graph data access in distributed training, GLT implements an asynchronous RPC framework on top of PyTorch RPC.
+To minimize the network overhead incurred by remote graph data, GLT implements an asynchronous RPC framework on top of PyTorch RPC to properly pipeline the sampling/training processes and hide the network latency.
+RDMA is also supported in distributed training.
-Both the TCP and RDMA protocols are supported for inter-node CPU and GPU communication.

-The APIs of distributed training in GLT are similar to that of single-node training in PyG.
-In the rest of this tutorial, we will go through some important concepts and key architecture designs of GLT's distributed module, and use examples to illustrate how to perform distributed training in GLT.
+In the rest of this tutorial, we will go through the architecture and some key concepts in GLT, and use examples to illustrate how to use GLT to training PyG models in a distributed setting.

-1. Preprocessing and Data Partitioning
+1. Preprocessing and data partitioning
 --------------------------------------

-In distributed training, the graph data should be partitioned before the training starts.
-Each partition is managed by a node in the training cluster.
+To scale out the performance of batch sampling, GLT uses multiple nodes to store the graph data and perform distributed sampling.
+The graph data needs to be partitioned before the training starts, and each partition is managed by a node in the cluster.
 GLT provides a set of utility functions and partitioners to facilitate the data preprocessing and partitioning.

 As an example, we will use the ``ogbn-products`` dataset and demonstrate how to partition it into two parts for distributed training.
 The complete script for partitioning ``ogbn-products`` dataset can be found `here <https://github.com/alibaba/graphlearn-for-pytorch/tree/main/examples/distributed/partition_ogbn_dataset.py>`__.

-First, the following code can be used to load the ``ogbn-products`` dataset:
+First, we use the following script to load the ``ogbn-products`` dataset:

 .. code-block:: python